There are few greater joys in life than the love we feel from our pets.

 One Australian study from 2014 noted that participants were more likely to feel tired immediately upon waking up if they slept with their pets, whereas participants that slept alone felt more alert.
 The study, however, ends by supporting more of a neutral position, stating: “However, there were no significant differences found in total self-reported sleep length or feelings of tiredness during the day.
 The continued practice of co-sleeping with pets suggests that there may be some benefits such as social support and social interaction, and increased feelings of personal security.”

 Finally, if you have a partner that’s sharing the bed with you, having your animals on the bed can make it very crowded.
 It’s important to communicate with your partner regarding what feels most comfortable for both of you. getting a new, separate bed for your pup.

 Things To Consider When Sleeping With Pets

 Now that you understand the pros and cons of sleeping with your pets, you can make a more educated decision on whether or not you want to allow your pets on the bed with you at night.
 However, you should also consider the importance of protecting your investment: aka your mattress.

 One of the biggest areas of concern is the potential for wear and tear that having dogs and cats can cause to your mattress.
 Even if your cats aren’t likely to claw up the side of the bed, there’s always a potential for accidents, muddy paws, dander, and dirt to become embedded into your mattress.
-Worse yet, depending on where you live in the world, you may also have to worry about hidden zoonotic pests and parasites that can sneakily transfer from your dog or cat’s fur into your sheets.
+Worse yet, depending on where you live in the world, you may also have to worry about hidden zoonotic pests, parasites and other health concerns that can sneakily transfer from your dog or cat’s fur into your sheets.